 In an International Journal of Communication paper, Israel’s Dr. Galit Nimrod describes a number of distinct phases that have been identified among those joining, participating in, and leaving online patient groups.
 These include:

 1. Group members in the first phase of the online support group life cycle are described as “distressed newcomers.”
-As newcomers, they visit the communities quite often, but they do not post much.
+As newcomers, they visit the communities quite often, but they may not post much.

 2a.
 When members become more familiar with the online support group, some feel more comfortable and start posting comments or questions to the other group members.
 These may be described as “active help receivers.”
-The active help receivers actively seek knowledge, share content, and socialize with other people.
-However, not all members actively interact with other members of the group.
+The active help receivers seek knowledge, share content, and socialize with other people.
+However, not all members choose to openly interact with other members of the group.

 2b.
 Some members may choose to simply follow (or “lurk”).
 These may be described as “passive followers.”
 The passive followers prefer reading other members’ content and observing the online dynamic.
-Although lurking is less satisfying than active participation, it has similar empowering outcomes.
+Although lurking is less satisfying than active participation, it can have similar educational outcomes.

-3. As time passes and the shock of being newly diagnosed fades, online support group members may be described as “relieved survivors.”
+3. As time passes and the shock of being newly diagnosed fades, online support group members are described as “relieved survivors.”
 Some researchers suggest that online groups are an important factor for many in deciding to seek professional help.
-New members who are not formally diagnosed and treated are often encouraged by their online peers to see a physician.
+New members who are not yet formally diagnosed and treated are often encouraged by their online peers to see a physician.

-Why have I stuck around for five years?
+Why have I stuck around all these years?

 As Dr. Nimrod reminds us, there’s a well-known personal perk of being a veteran member of any online group.